MikeG621/YOGEME/Readme.txt

 "Releases" page on Github and extract to your location of choice.

 ==Uninstall==
-To remove YOGEME, you can simply delete the directory where you placed it, or run the included "Uninstall.exe", which cleans up everything from the original ZIP and a settings file.
-NOTE: Some anti-virus packages have recently started flagging the uninstaller.
-I assure you it's a false positive, but if it does get quarantined/deleted it doesn't affect anything.
+To remove YOGEME, you simply delete the directory where you placed it.
+The Uninstall utility has been removed due to more anti-virus packages starting to flag it, and although it's a false-positive the situattion does not appear to be getting better.
+This will leave behind a single config file in AppData with your user settings.

 ==========
 Version History

+ - (XW) Created the Tour Editor, similar to TIE's Battle Editor

 v1.11.2, 05 Oct 2021
  - (All) Copy/paste now uses the system clipboard